Skip to Content

 1. Will the fellow get a salary/benefits during the fellowship experience?

 Yes, the fellow will receive a stipend and health benefits, as well as, accrue paid time off and have paid federal holidays.
-The fellow’s base pay is $47,061 and including the employer share of FICA and benefits the total to the occupational therapy fellow is $55,305.
+The fellow’s total pay per annum is $47,654.
 The fellow’s pay is not negotiable.

 1. Will the didactic work required for the fellowship be completed while at work or in the evenings/weekends after the work day?